llvm/llvm-project/flang-rt/README.md

 -->

-# Fortran Runtime (flang-rt)
+# Fortran Runtime (Flang-RT)

-Flang-rt is the runtime library for code emitted by the Flang compiler (https://flang.llvm.org).
+Flang-RT is the runtime library for code emitted by the Flang compiler (https://flang.llvm.org).

 ## Getting Started

-There are two build modes for the flang-rt.
+There are two build modes for the Flang-RT.
 The bootstrap build, also called the in-tree build, and the runtime-only build, also called the out-of-tree build.
 Not to be confused with the terms